Idaho

 “. . . except by the decision of a majority of said board, after a full hearing in open session, and until previous notice of the time and place of such hearing and the release applied for shall have been given by publication in some newspaper of general circulation at least once a week for four weeks.
 The proceedings and decision of the board shall be reduced to writing and with their reasons for their action in each case, and the dissent of any member who may disagree, signed by him, and filed, with all papers used upon the hearing, in the office of the secretary of state.”

-Information about applying and access to the application form are at https://parole.idaho.gov/pardons/pardon-application-information/.
-Completed applications submitted to the Commission of Pardons and Parole are assigned for investigation to a parole officer in area where the applicant resides, who inquires into criminal history, reputation in the neighborhood, employment, and makes a recommendation to Commission.
+Information about applying and access to the application form is at https://parole.idaho.gov/pardons/pardon-application-information/.
+Completed applications submitted to the Commission of Pardons and Parole are assigned for investigation to a parole officer in area where the applicant resides, who inquires into the applicant’s employment history and “willingness to fulfill the obligations of a law-abiding citizen, including family information, community involvement, volunteer service, hobbies, and related interests.”
 Id.; see also Board Rules, supra, § 550.02(b).
-The Commission decides in executive session whether to convene as a Pardon Board for a hearing.
-See Rules of the Commission of Pardons & Paroles, § 550.03.
+The Commission decides in its discretion whether to hold a hearing. § 550.03.
 If a hearing is granted, notice must be published pursuant to constitutional requirement, supra, and prosecutor and victims also notified so they may participate.
-See Board Rules, supra, § 550.04.
-Information on hearing schedules can be found at https://parole.idaho.gov/hearingschedules.html.
+See Board Rules, supra, § 550.03.
+Information on hearing schedules can be found at https://parole.idaho.gov/commission-hearing-schedule/.

-Idaho Code Ann. §§ 18-310(3), (2).
-A person whose gun rights are not restored automatically (see Part I) may apply to the Commission five years after final discharge.
-Persons convicted of murder or whose sentence was enhanced for the use of a firearm during the commission of a felony are ineligible.
+Idaho Code Ann. §§ 18-310(2), (3).
+A person whose gun rights are not restored automatically by virtue of the nature of their crime (see Part I) may apply to the Commission five years after final discharge.
+Persons convicted of murder or whose sentence for an enumerated crime was enhanced for the use of a firearm during the commission of a felony, are ineligible.
+See Board rules at Idaho Admin.
+Code 50.01.01.551.

 G. Frequency of Grants

-Since 2009, the number of applications for pardon annually has more than doubled, to 30-40 per year.
-Between 25% and 50% of these are granted by the Board.
-The past several governors have granted a handful of pardons of more serious crimes.
+Since 2009, the number of applications for pardon annually has more than doubled, to 60-70 per year.
+Historically, between 25% and 50% of these have been granted by the Board.
+The past several governors have approved Commission actions in a handful of more serious crimes.
 The statistics below were curated from the Board website in 2017, but statistics on pardons are no longer posted there.
+On July 23, 2024, CCRC’s request for information on the number of pardons granted each year was denied by the Board, oddly on grounds that “No record found of pardon information or firearm restoration data.
+The Commission no longer keeps statistics on pardons granted or firearms granted.”
+However, it is possible to see from recent postings of docket actions that dozens of pardons are granted each year.

-Year Eligible petitions received Hearings granted/held Pardon granted
+Year Eligible pardon petitions received Hearings granted/held Pardon granted

 2010 41 15/10 9